Lzxuan03/ABL-Calibration/README.md

 - a shared retention factor for the main calibration state;
 - strict Predict-then-Update inference.

-ABL3 does **not** use target labels, pseudo-labels, gradients, optimizer updates, or future target samples during target inference.
+ABL-Cal does **not** use target labels, pseudo-labels, gradients, optimizer updates, or future target samples during target inference.

 ## Key files